hashicorp-demoapp/hashicups-setups/terraform-aws-hcp-ecs/README.md

 cd apps
 ```

-In your CLI, run the script to get a new database username and password from Vault for the
+In your CLI, run the script to set the Consul address and token.
-`product-api` to connect to the database.

 ```shell
 source set.sh